NiklasvonM/NiklasvonM.github.io/math_projects.md

 |:--:|
 | *playing with the parameters of the Koch snowflake* |

 The [fundamental theorem of curves](https://en.wikipedia.org/wiki/Fundamental_theorem_of_curves) says that a curve is basically completely determined by it's curvature.
-The following "artwork" has been constructed using a randomly generated curvature
+The following "artwork" has been constructed using a randomly generated curvature.

 | ![a randomly generated curve](images/math_projects/random curve.png) |